Z3r0cks/Master_Thesis/README.md

 The template uses html for controlling the content and css for controlling the style.
 To edit the websites contents edit the `index.html` file.
 It contains different HTML "building blocks", use whichever ones you need and comment out the rest.

-**IMPORTANT!** Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be a dreambooth image of me.
+**IMPORTANT!** Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be a the emoji mashup from [uhahne.github.io](https://uhahne.github.io).

 ## Components
 - Teaser video